wayneleighton1985-oss/wayne-leighton/src/content/books/passion-transcripts-seminar.md

 This package includes both the Transcripts Edition book and a ticket to Wayne's exclusive seminar where he shares the strategies and techniques he used in his legal battles against various authorities.

-Pre order this boo now from this link [https://square.link/u/0gdRyugt](https://square.link/u/0gdRyugt)
+Pre order this book now from this link [https://square.link/u/0gdRyugt](https://square.link/u/0gdRyugt)

 Release date 5 February 2027